pream-totaram/drupal8_modal/README.md

 - Appear on page load
 - Appear once every 24 hours
     - Set a cookie that expires in 24 hours
-    - Don't show lightbox if the cookie exists
+    - Don't show modal if the cookie exists